 Customers regularly ask me which is the best humidifier for their piano and music room.
 Pianos are creatures of humidity: Wood is hygroscopic, meaning naturally absorbs and releases moisture from the air depending on the humidity level.
 Controlling that relative humidity in and around your piano is the single most important aspect of piano care and maintenance.

-Humidifiers vs. Dampp-Chaser Systems
+Piano Room Humidifier vs. Dampp-Chaser Systems

-Controlling the humidity in the piano or music room is always the best option.
-The Dampp-Chaser Corporation themselves recommend controlling the humidity in the room, even if you have a Piano Life Saver System installed.
 Dampp-Chasers do protect your piano in rooms that have poorly controlled humidity, although they provide even better protection in rooms with fairly stable humidity.
-For more on Dampp-Chaser systems, see my Dampp-Chaser FAQs.
+For more on Dampp-Chaser systems, see my Dampp-Chaser FAQ, as well as guide on Dampp-Chaser pricing and top 10 most common Dampp-Chaser mistakes.

 Dampp-Chaser Piano Life Saver Systems are not a 100% replacement for humidity control in the piano’s environment.
+But they can help.

-Humidifier placement
+Humidifier Placement

 The optimal placement of a humidifier for a piano is in the same room but not directly next to the instrument.
 This allows the humidity to rise gradually and evenly throughout the space, preventing localized over-humidification that could damage the piano’s finish or internal components.
-Placed all humidifiers at least five feet away from the piano.
+Place all humidifiers at least five feet away from the piano.

-Pair it with a good hygrometer
+Pair it with a Good Hygrometer

 Since the humidity gauges built into most humidifiers are often inaccurate or only measure conditions near the unit, you should place a reliable hygrometer near the piano to monitor humidity levels accurately.
 See my list of recommended hygrometers.
 Humidifiers typically have optimistic readings of the humidity since they’re right next to a humidifier!
 Use the hygrometer near your piano to guide your humidifier adjustments.

-Humidifier treatment
+Humidifier Treatment

 Even the best humidifiers have the potential to grow mold and bacteria.
 A treatment such as BestAir 3BT is bacteriostatic.
 It protects the filters inside your evaporative humidifier, and keeps all the creepy crawlies out of your humidifier!
 This is appropriate for use in the evaporative humidifiers listed below.
-Do not use this with ultrasonic humidifiers, as it will become airborne!
+Do not use this with ultrasonic humidifiers, as it will become airborne.

-Evaporative humidifiers
+Evaporative Humidifiers

 Venta LW25